-We are now five QCousins (QLatvia, QTurkey, QHungary, QBalkan, and QPoland) looking for entangling with new ones.
+We are now six QCousins (QLatvia, QTurkey, QHungary, QBalkan, QPoland, and QRussia) looking for entangling with new ones.
 Potential new QCousins should invite some of the present QCousins, and organize a public educational event together with them.
 We aim to expand our scope globally by having 50+ QCousins by the end of 2023.

 Quantum cousins (QCousins) are operational groups all around the world willing to popularize quantum technologies and quantum software and to involve more people to the field by working locally and/or internationally.